-- Show round new staff and talk to them about the way they'd like them to work.
-Experienced staff can support people to do this. - Contribute to induction or training sessions, tell participants what they want from staff and answer questions. - Include people who need care and support in deciding what training staff need.
-For example if someone feels that staff don't communicate with them in a way they prefer, this could influence the ongoing training offered to staff.
-They could also be part of the training delivery. - Show new workers a video of people talking about what they want from the people who support them. - Feedback about how staff are using training in practice.
+- Show new staff around the work environment and talk to them about the way they'd like them to work.
+Experienced staff can support people to do this. - Contribute to induction or training sessions, tell participants what they want from staff and answer questions. - Include people who draw on care and support in deciding what training staff need.
+For example, if someone feels that staff don't communicate with them in a way they prefer, this could influence the ongoing training offered to staff. - They could also be part of the training delivery. - Show new workers a video of people talking about what they want from the people who support them. - Feedback about how staff are using training in practice.
 For example, if staff have just done moving and handling training, you could ask people if staff are explaining the manoeuvre before doing it, or if they're using the correct equipment.